liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Optional_output.rst

-entries associated with the main ARKDENSE and ARKBAND direct linear solvers, and :ref:`FInterface.SpilsIOUTTable` lists the IOUT entries associated with the main ARKSPGMR, ARKSPBCG, ARKSPTFQMR and ARKPCG iterative linear solvers.
+entries associated with the main ARKDENSE and ARKBAND direct linear solvers, and :ref:`FInterface.SpilsIOUTTable` lists the IOUT entries associated with the main ARKSPGMR, ARKSPBCG, ARKSPTFQMR, ARKSPFGMR and ARKPCG iterative linear solvers.

 For more details on the optional inputs and outputs to ARKode, see the sections :ref:`CInterface.OptionalInputs` and